Getting dizzy and lightheaded is always scary, but especially if it happens after a run or other workout.

 How Can I Prevent Dizziness After a Run?

-After you figure out what is causing your dizziness in particular, then you can make adjustments to prevent dizziness after running, but the two tips below are things that you definitely want to keep in mind no matter what is causing your dizziness.
+First, figure out what is causing your dizziness in particular.
+Then you can make adjustments to prevent dizziness after running.
+The two tips below are things that you definitely want to keep in mind no matter what is causing your dizziness.

 Do a Proper Cool Down